KentenRoth/Advent-of-Code/README.md

 # 2024

 I am going to be attempting Advent of Code this year with C#.
-I goal is to work through the problem, get the correct answer, and then refactor.
+The goal is to work through the problem, get the correct answer, and then refactor.
 I will be avoiding the use of copilot until the refacotring portion.
 I will use copilot to help refactor, then using what changes to explore different things that I did not know about within the language.